alebov/AD-lab/README.md

 # Active Directory Lab

-This lab is made of three virtual machines:
+This lab is made of five virtual machines:
 - **Domain controller** running on Windows Server 2019
 - **Member server** with a Microsoft ISS web-server and a Microsoft SQL server
 - **Windows workstation** running on Windows 10
+- **Linux server inside the domain** running on Ubuntu 20.04 LTS
+- **Linux server outside the domain** running on Ubuntu 20.04 LTS

 The lab setup is automated using vagrant and ansible automation tools.